kadinrabo/Shortest-Path/README.md

 # Description

-Implements the Dijkstra's shotest path algorithm to find the shortest distance fom a source city to all other destination cities.
+Implements the Dijkstra's shotest path algorithm to find the shortest distance from a source city to all other destination cities.
 Example input is given as follows:

 ```
 5